inful/todoer/docs/HOWTO.md

 ### Create a new daily journal

-To create todays journal file and carry over incomplete todos from the most recent previous journal:
+To create todays journal file and carry over incomplete todos from the most recent previous journal:

 ```bash
 # Uses configuration or defaults